Little Annie B grew up feeling more like Pippy, aka Pippilotta Delicatessa Windowshade Mackrelmint Ephraim’s Daughter Longstocking!

 I recall looking at the labels in the fur coats at church, not recognizing the fur store names until I was much older.
 Seeing something more than you have is important, not because I think they should share their money with me, but because it tells me I too can have what I want.

 Not what someone tells me I can have in a “dole” or government handout.
 That is Control and only creates “The Follower.”
 A Slave to the system.
+And being a Follower will never build self-confidence.

 I have never been jealous of people with money.
 A lot of people with money do something I do not want to do.
 They employ other people.